 Vajrayana means “The Vehicle of the Thunderbolt”.
-This Buddhist school developed in India around 900 BCE.
+This Buddhist school developed in India around 900 CE.
 It is grounded on principles of the Mahayana tradition, but they have added esoteric elements to it and a very complex set of rituals compared with the rest of the Buddhist schools.
 There is a particular focus on the role of the master, who uses different tools including breathing techniques and many forms of yoga exercises in order to help the disciples to gain enlightenment.
 They also use Mandalas, which are ritual images designed to facilitate different psychophysical practices such as meditation.

 This school believes that achieving enlightenment by the traditional methods requires a very long time, even many lifetimes, while the methods used in Vajrayana can deliver the same result in just a single lifetime.

 Sometimes we find the Vajrayana school listed as part of the Mahayana schools.
 We can also find Vajrayana as a synonym of Tibetan Buddhism, which is not entirely correct.
 Tibetan Buddhism is part of the Mahayana tradition and has incorporated many esoteric elements of Vajrayana.